bryanliujiang/SHF-Cardea-Parser/manual.md

 ---

 # **Directions**
-1) Place the raw input CSV file in the same location as the parser program.
+1) Place the raw input CSV file in the same location as this program.

-1) Launch the program and follow the prompts.
+1) Launch this program and follow the prompts.

-1) Before console closes, an event log should be printed as well as a prompt to exit the program.
+1) Before the console closes, an event log should be listed, followed by a prompt to exit this program.

-1) The Cardea-compatible output should be in the same location as the program along with the log file
+1) The Cardea-compatible output should be in the same location as this program along with the log file.

-    **NOTE:** If one runs the program with the same event name, the event logs will be appended to (not write over) the existing log file.
+    **NOTE:** If one runs this program with the same event name, the event logs will be appended to (not write over) the existing log file.

 ---